joakim/tent-link/README.md

 What would be best – a minimal, generic `link` post ref'd by other posts, such as `bookmark`, `share`, `status`, `whatever`?
 Or specific post types for each use case, with a `url` field?

 - What's the performance and storage cost of using refs a lot?
-- Would a side effect of a generic `link` type be that if you subscribe to someone's `link` posts, you'd get anything from `bookmark` posts to `share` posts to _whatever_ is referencing a `link`, without the context?
+- Would a side effect of a generic `link` type be that if you subscribe to someone's `link` posts, you'd get anything from `bookmark` links to `share` links to links referenced by `anything`, without the context?
 - (brainstorming) Could web links even be part of the [post schema](https://tent.io/docs/posts#post-schema), on the same level as refs, mentions and attachments?